Apply fertilizer to all of your shrubs and trees. We recommend using a slow release fertilizer such as 10-20-20.

 July

-Now is the time when powdery mildew begins to set in on
+Now is the time when powdery mildew begins to set in on your perennials and shrubs, particularly bee balm, lilac,

-roses, and even annuals.
 Treat with a rose and flower fungicide.

-From now on and through the rest of the year it is best
+From now on and through the rest of the year it is best to use a

-to use a liquid based fertilizer, such at Miracle-Gro, for
+liquid based fertilizer, such at Miracle-Gro, for your perennials, annuals, and

-your perennials, annuals, and hanging baskets.
+hanging baskets.

-On your reblooming daylilies make sure to cut spent blooms all the way down to the stock.
+On your reblooming daylilies, make sure to cut spent blooms all the way down to the stock.

 August